 With a background in strength & conditioning, Matt turned his attention to Sports Therapy in 2001 whilst working closely with runners of all levels from couch to elite.
 Disillusioned with the predominant ‘structural’ focus of much of the manual therapy courses taught at the time, Matt turned his attention to the Learning & Moving principles of the Feldenkrais Method, drawing interesting parallels with emerging concepts from modern neuroscience.

-Matt delivers his workshop ‘Putting the Evidence Back into Running Injury Management‘ and ‘Reduce Injury, Increase Performance‘ to therapists and runners up & down the UK.
-Fully accredited by the Sports Therapy Association, it continues to be one of the best workshops out there for sorting through the many myths and misconceptions that still fill running injury management.
+Matt has delivered his workshops ‘Putting the Evidence Back into Running Injury Management‘ and ‘Reduce Injury, Increase Performance‘ to therapists and runners up & down the UK.
+Fully accredited by the Sports Therapy Association, these workshops are hugely valuable for anyone trying to sort through the many myths and misconceptions that still fill running injury management.

 A popular presenter at national therapy conferences, Matt has appeared on podcasts such as ‘The Physio Matters Podcast’ and ‘Chris Johnson PT’, and is also an online guest lecturer at ‘Runners Connect’ alongside esteemed names in the world of running research such as Bryan Heiderscheit, Greg Lehman, Jay Dicharry, Pete Larson and Irene Davis.

 For a face to face consultation with Matt, you will need to head to Studio57Clinic on the South Coast of England where Matt is part of a multidisciplinary team of sports therapists, physiotherapists, osteopaths, podiatrists and massage therapists, using the gait lab facilities of StrideUK for gait analysis & gait re-education.